top of page

 The standard monthly charge to support the project is 3 hours per month from Core Support or Capacity Building.

-The monthly charge also includes access* to the many Gig Buddies hosted online and live activities and events.
+The monthly charge also includes access to the many Gig Buddies hosted Group Socials

 find out more about NDIS here.